ruijorgenobre/deepMirCut/README.md

 # Data Preparation

-The prepareData.pl script will take in a fasta file and will use RNAfold and bpRNA to find the dot-bracket and bpRNA structure array's.
+The prepareData.pl script takes in a fasta file and uses RNAfold and bpRNA to find the dot-bracket and bpRNA structure array for each sequence.

 ```sh
 $ perl prepareData.pl examples.fa prepared_examples.txt